-Ms. Parikh, age 41, has served as a Director since December 2021.
+Ms. Parikh, age 42, has served as a director since December 2021.
 Since April 2020, Ms. Parikh has been Global Head of Strategy and Solution Development at Aon plc ("Aon"), a leading global professional services firm, where she is responsible for leading strategic planning, solution design and development, and product lifecycle management for Aon's Health Solutions business.
 Prior to Ms. Parikh's current role, she has held various leadership positions within Aon, including Senior Vice President, Aon Business Services from 2017 to 2020; Senior Vice President, Global Service Operation, Aon Hewitt from 2016 to 2017; Chief Financial Officer of EMEA, Aon Hewitt from 2015 to 2016; and Chief of Staff to the Chief Executive Officer of Aon from 2012 to 2015.
 Ms. Parikh is a proven leader, having managed several transformational initiatives that successfully reshaped the business and delivered enhanced operational and financial outcomes.
-Prior to her roles with Aon, Ms. Parikh served in various finance leadership capacities, including roles with Reunion Bank of

-Florida from 2010 to 2012, BB&T (formerly Colonial Bank) from 2005 to 2010 and within the Investment Banking Division of Morgan Stanley from 2002 to 2004.
-Ms. Parikh holds an MBA from Stetson University, a BS in Industrial Engineering and a BA in Economics from Northwestern University.
+Prior to her roles with Aon, Ms. Parikh served in various finance leadership capacities, including roles with Reunion Bank of Florida from 2010 to 2012, BB&T (formerly Colonial Bank) from 2005 to 2010 and within the Investment Banking Division of Morgan Stanley from 2002 to 2004.
 Ms. Parikh is a member of our Audit Committee and our Board of Directors has determined that Ms. Parikh qualifies as an "audit committee financial expert," as such term is defined in Item 407(d) of Regulation S-K.